tetherto/lib-wallet-store/README.md

 Various wallet key value storage engines for the wallet library.

-- Wallet Store Memory
+- Wallet Store Memory - Using JS Map as data store.
-- Wallet Store Hyperbee
+- Wallet Store Hyperbee - Use in wallet-lib